russellf9/arena-flowers/README.md

 - Example `offer` elements have been added

-- The item selection has been modified
+- The item selection has been mocked up

 ### TODO
 * [x] resolve NPM dependencies